Dave Pedersen Family

 The wedding was so much fun and a huge success!!
 Everybody loved the cabin and surrounding land.
 The weather was perfect, and Jamie and Kyle had everything planned so well and were calm and organized which set the tone for all of us.

 We had help and support from the surrounding Estes family which made it extra fun.
 Warren is so helpful with everything, Phil and Donna very friendly and supportive, Dean and Glenda also helped a lot (Dave and I stayed there a few nights too), and JoAnne also opened her home up for several of my out of state single friends to stay there.
 Debbie Devore and kids are always very helpful too!
-Jamie's mom & dad, two brothers/spouses, extended family and friends were "worker bees" too, so with Erik, Casey, Dave, me and everyone else, the saying, "Many hands make light work," applied to the entire weekend.
+Jamie's mom & dad, two brothers/spouses, extended family and friends were "worker bees" too, so with Erik, Dave, me and everyone else, the saying, "Many hands make light work," applied to the entire weekend.

 The tent for 156 people fit perfect on the picnic grounds, and there was seating at tables under the tent for dinner.
 The "Royal Toilet" trailer was tucked into the trees (it was brand new and a huge hit with everyone...it even had sinks, flush toilets (men & women), lights, pictures, rugs...fancy!!)